5 habits of successful people leaders and how to develop those skills

 Seek second opinions.

 Strengthen your ideas and initiatives by brainstorming with employees to tap into a wide range of perspectives.
-This ensures you are accounting for any blind spots.
+This ensures you account for blind spots.
+During these meetings, practice active listening to make your employees feel comfortable sharing.

 Embrace an open communication policy.